gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 ## Outside-In Design

-When we start at the outside we don't care about the domain at first.
+When we start from the outside we don't care about the domain at first.
-Instead we focus on the users and how they would want to use the thing.
+Instead, we focus on the users and how they would want to use the thing.
-So we imagine the thing as a blackbox while defining its interface as simple and practical as possible.
+So we imagine the thing as a black box while defining its interface as simple and practical as possible.
 It will be doing what it should do, but we will care about that later.

-Once the interface is defined we descend inwards, thinking how we can bring this entrypoint to life.
+Once the interface is defined we descend inwards, thinking about how we can bring this entry point to life.
 Now we have to decide what collaborators will be needed, and what their responsibilities will be.
-So from this perspective the entrypoint we just defined is now the new user.
+So from this perspective, the entry point we just defined is now the new user.
-Again, we're treating its collaborators as blackboxes.
+Again, we're treating its collaborators as black boxes.
-And again, at first we only care about what they do, but not *how*.
+And again, at first, we only care about what they do, but not *how*.

 <center><img src="/assets/peeling-an-onion/descending.png" style="zoom:33%;" /></center>